-Visitors will also have the opportunity to meet and visit the studios of our new Radicle Residents, Eric Perez, Sofía Fernández Díaz, Kushala Vora, and Rhonda Wheatley, and our Jackman Goldwasser Creative Wing Artists, Candace Hunter, zakkiyyah najeebah dumas o’neal, Juarez Hawkins, and Malaika Jackson.
+Visitors will also have the opportunity to meet and visit the studios of our new Radicle Residents, Eric Perez, Sofía Fernández Díaz, Kushala Vora, and Rhonda Wheatley, and our Jackman Goldwasser Creative Wing Artists, Heather Smith, Candace Hunter, zakkiyyah najeebah dumas o’neal, Juarez Hawkins, and Malika Jackson.

 Creative Wing Open Studios with Resident Artists

 Come and meet the new artists working in our Jackman Goldwasser Creative Wing!
-Visit with our Radicle resident artists, Eric Perez, Sofía Fernández Díaz, Kushala Vora, and Rhonda Wheatley, and our Creative Wing Studio Artists, Heather Smith, Candace Hunter, Juarez Hawkins, and Malaika Jackson.
+Visit with our Radicle Residents, Eric Perez, Sofía Fernández Díaz, Kushala Vora, and Rhonda Wheatley, and our Guida Family Creative Wing studio artists, Heather Smith, Candace Hunter, zakkiyyah najeebah dumas o’neal, Juarez Hawkins, and Malika Jackson.

 Exhibition Celebrations for Destination/El Destino: a decade of GRAFT, Amuleto, and Surviving The Long Wars: Unlikely Entanglements